Sweets & Dessert

 • For the sprinkles, I recommend using jimmies or confetti sprinkles for the best results, but you can toss in any kind of sprinkles (some melt and bleed more than others, so be aware of that).

-Step-by-Step Instructions
+Step-By-Step Instructions

-1. Start by preheating your oven to 350°F and line 2 baking sheets with parchment paper.
+1. Preheat the oven to 350°F and line two baking sheets with parchment paper.

-1. Using a 2 tablespoon cookie scoop, portion the dough onto your prepared cookie sheets, spacing them 2 inches apart.
-Bake for 10-11 minutes, rotating the pan halfway through.
+6. Using a 2 tablespoon cookie scoop, scoop dough onto lined cookie sheets 2 inches apart.

 Recipe Tips & Notes

-• And speaking of sprinkles, change up the sprinkle color for the season, holiday, or party theme.
+• Use jimmies or confetti sprinkles for the best look and texture.
+Nonpareils tend to melt or bleed.
+And speaking of sprinkles, change up the sprinkle color for the season, holiday, or party theme.
 These cookies can be “on-brand” for anything and everything. #therealmvp

 • The cookies will puff up and start to crack open on top during baking, this is normal.
 They’ll settle as they cool.